 Lincoln real estate is some of the most expensive in Nebraska, although Lincoln house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Lincoln isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lincoln are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lincoln is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lincoln is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lincoln who work in office and administrative support (14.55%), sales jobs (10.31%), and management occupations (8.76%).
+There are especially a lot of people living in Lincoln who work in office and administrative support (14.49%), sales jobs (10.13%), and management occupations (8.87%).

 Also of interest is that Lincoln has more people living here who work in computers and math than 95% of the places in the US.